 Engineered microbes and plant cells, also known as cell factories, can produce chemicals, polymers and proteins, as well as materials and food.
 They work in closed bioreactors with high efficiency, specificity and low energy requirements.
-VTT develops cell factories for various biotechnical processes.
+VTT has extensive scientific and industrial experience of cell factory development and we develop cell factories for various biotechnical processes.

 Key facts about cell factories